What is a Bastion Host? A Quick Guide to Secure Access

 Reflection Prompt:

-To put it simply, here are the key traits that define a robust bastion host:
+To put it simply, here are the key traits that define a resilient bastion host:

 Core Characteristics of a Bastion Host

-These characteristics work in concert to establish a formidable security checkpoint for your entire infrastructure, a design pattern frequently tested in cloud certification exams.
+These characteristics work in concert to establish a strong security checkpoint for your entire infrastructure.
+This specific design pattern is frequently tested in cloud certification exams, making it a critical concept for any security professional to master.

 How a Bastion Host Works in Your Network